 Any urban redevelopment corporation may sell or otherwise dispose of any or all of the real property acquired by it for the purposes of a redevelopment project as provided by Chapter 353, RSMo.

-Whenever any person or corporation or its grantee or assignees operating under an approved development plan does not substantially comply with the development plan or with any contract entered into pursuant to the regulations contained herein, then such non-compliance shall immediately be certified by the Board of Aldermen which shall direct the City Administrator to notify said corporation, its successors, grantees and assignees who is the then current responsible party to the contract with the City by certified mail to the last known address that it has been found in non-compliance and giving thirty (30) days' notice to correct said non-compliance.
-The thirty (30) day period shall begin on the date notice is posted.
-If the non-compliance has not been remedied within the thirty (30) day period, the Board of Aldermen may authorize an attorney to commence a proceeding in the Circuit Court in the name of the City to have such action, failure or omission or threatened action or omission stopped, prevented or rectified by injunction or otherwise or bring an action for damages, including punitive damages against the Urban Redevelopment Corporation for breach of any of the provisions of the redevelopment plan; provided that in the event that the Board of Aldermen determines that a corporation has abandoned construction before completion of the project in accordance with the terms of an approved development plan, a declaration of abandonment shall be filed with the Recorder's office in the appropriate County and the real property thereafter included in the plan shall be subject that date to assessment and payment of all ad valorem taxes based on the true value of such real property.
+Whenever any person or Redevelopment Corporation or its grantee or assignees operating under an approved development plan does not substantially comply with the development plan or with any contract entered into pursuant to the regulations contained herein, then such non-compliance shall immediately be certified by the Board of Aldermen which shall direct the City Administrator to notify said Redevelopment Corporation, its successors, grantees and assignees who is the then current responsible party to the Contract with the City by certified mail to the last known address that it has been found in non-compliance and giving thirty (30) days' notice to correct said non-compliance.
+The thirty-day period shall begin on the date notice is posted.
+If the non-compliance has not been remedied within the thirty-day period, the Board of Aldermen may authorize an attorney to commence a proceeding in the Circuit Court in the name of the City to have such action, failure or omission or threatened action or omission stopped, prevented or rectified by injunction or otherwise or bring an action for damages, including punitive damages against the Urban Redevelopment Corporation for breach of any of the provisions of the redevelopment plan; provided that in the event that the Board of Aldermen determines that the Redevelopment Corporation has abandoned construction before completion of the project in accordance with the terms of an approved development plan, a declaration of abandonment shall be filed with the Recorder's office in the appropriate County and the real property thereafter included in the plan shall be subject that date to assessment and payment of all ad valorem taxes based on the true value of such real property.

 Amendments to this Chapter shall be approved by the Board of Aldermen.
 At such time as an amendment is recommended, it shall be scheduled for public hearings before the Board of Aldermen with fifteen (15) days' notice of the date, time and place of each hearing published in a newspaper having a general circulation of the City of Harrisonville.